JeffreySarnoff/ArbNumerics.jl/README.md

 ## Alternatives

+For a numeric types like `Float64` and `ComplexF64` with about twice their precision, [Quadmath.jl](https://github.com/JuliaMath/Quadmath.jl) exports `Float128` and `ComplexF128`.
+For almost as much precision with better performance, [DoubleFloats.jl](https://github.com/JuliaMath/DoubleFloats.jl) exports `Double64` and `ComplexDF64`.
 ValidatedNumerics.jl and other packages available at [JuliaIntervals](https://github.com/JuliaIntervals) provide an alternative approach to developing correctly contained results.
 Those packages are very good and worthwhile when you do not require multiprecision numerics.

 ----
 ## notes